Augusta’s voyage on the Göta Canal – “one of the most beautiful and pleasant trips one can make”

 Top image: Gotha Canal Inauguration 1832 By Zg097qji (Own work) [CC BY-SA 4.0 (http://creativecommons.org/licenses/by-sa/4.0)], via Wikimedia Commons

-One thought on “Augusta’s voyage on the Göta Canal – “one of the most beautiful and pleasant trips one can make””
+[…] Augusta, in a diary entry in 1850, describes her journey on the legendary Göta Canal as “one of the most beautiful and pleasant trips one can make.” […]